Dani3lSun/apex-app-desktop/README.md

 cd apex-app-desktop
 electron-packager .
 "APEX Plugins" --platform=darwin --arch=x64 --version=0.36.4 --app-version=1.0.0 --icon img/app.icns
 ```
-This command creates a "APEX Plugins.app" for Mac OS X (darwin) in 64bit, optionally takes the image from img folder as application icon. ""--version" is the version string for electron, can be found in your package.json file!
+This command creates a "APEX Plugins.app" for Mac OS X (darwin) in 64bit, optionally takes the image from img folder as application icon. "--version" is the version string for electron, can be found in your package.json file!

 ##Sample functions
 ###Desktop notifications